Kidnapping of Alan Johnston: First month

 A new three-day strike was planned by journalists in the lead-up to the fourth week of Johnston's kidnapping.
 The strike included a ban on covering all government activities and the Palestinian Authority in general.
 Simultaneous demonstrations and protests were also planned for 2 April in both Gaza and Ramallah.
 On the day itself, over three hundred journalists held a demonstration in Gaza with their mouths tied and gagged.
 They then marched to the city's government area.
 Another such protest was held in Ramallah in front of Abbas' office.

 The three-day strike meant that a meeting between United States Speaker of the House Nancy Pelosi (D-CA) and Abbas was boycotted by the local media.
 That same day, UNESCO Director-General Koïchiro Matsuura added his voice to those calling for Johnston's release.
 He noted that the situation was "increasingly disturbing", and asked authorities to "do their utmost to obtain his release as quickly as possible".

 On 4 April, the protesting journalists forced the cancellation of a rare meeting of Parliament in Gaza after the entrance to the Parliament building was blocked by the protesters.
 Some of the lawmakers then stood and listened to the protest.
-The next day, Britain's Consul-General in Jerusalem Richard Makepeace met with Prime Minister Haniya, breaking a ban by the European Union on contacts with Hamas.
+The next day, Britain's Consul-General in Jerusalem Richard Makepeace met with Prime Minister Haniyeh, breaking a ban by the European Union on contacts with Hamas.
 British diplomats stressed that the meeting was only to discuss Johnston's kidnapping and did not "represent a change of policy".
 Makepeace's office emphasised that the meeting was "strictly for humanitarian reasons", while Reuters quoted some diplomats as saying that it was generally agreed that the boycott of Hamas could be relaxed in emergencies like kidnappings.

 Palestinian children took part in a demonstration on 6 April to call for Johnston's release.
 The children held banners and carried his picture when demonstrating in the streets.
 Johnston was also spoken of at Friday prayers.
 Fresh protests were held in Ramallah, Nablus, Jenin and Gaza City the next day by Palestinian journalists, who held banners condemning Johnston's abduction.
 The Palestinian Cabinet held a special meeting the next day to discuss Johnston's case, and directed that "all necessary measures" should be taken to secure Johnston's freedom.

 On Easter Sunday, 8 April 2007, Archbishop of York John Sentamu included Johnston in his Easter prayers, calling him a "symbol of ensuring the freedom of the press is not violated".
 It was reported the same day that about one thousand British journalists would send protest emails to Abbas over the continued abduction of Johnston.